 Filling jars and heat processing

-Heat processing jelly products made with liquid and powdered pectin, or traditional no-pectin-added products at recommended temperatures and duration seals in food quality and destroys bacteria, yeast and molds that can cause food to spoil.
-See Extension's canning basics series of articles for more information on canning.
+Proper heat processing seals in food quality and destroys bacteria, yeast and molds that can cause food to spoil.
+See our home canning basics for more information on canning.

 Note: Paraffin wax is no longer recommended for sealing jars.
 Paraffin does not form a complete seal and does not protect against mold growth and toxin production in jelly.
 The process is a potential health risk.

 - Clean the jars and keep them hot.